marcglasberg/i18n_extension/README.md

 <br>

-**Q: How do you handle changing the locale?
-Does the I18n class pick up changes to the locale automatically or would you have to restart the app?**
+**Q: If the app is using the system locale, and the user goes into the device settings and changes the locale, would the app pick up the new locale automatically or would you have to restart the app?**

-**A:** _It should pick changes to the locale automatically.
-Also, you can change the locale manually at any time by doing `I18n.of(context).locale = Locale('pt', 'BR');`._
+**A:** _It picks up changes to the locale automatically._

 <br>